antireaction/queerrights-en/docs/transrights/intro.md

 ### Purpose of the site

-The purpose of this section of the site is to provide evidence for the validity of this narrative and debunking misconceptions and opposing narratives, such as those fearmongering about the dangers of "gender ideology" that is supposedly "denying biological reality" and "luring" confused teenage girls into a "transgender cult" while at the same time threatening the "sex-based rights" of (cis, non-intersex) women.
+The purpose of this section of the site is to provide evidence for the validity of this narrative and debunking misconceptions and opposing anti-trans narratives, such as those fearmongering about the dangers of "gender ideology" that is supposedly "denying biological reality" and "luring" confused teenage girls into a "transgender cult" while at the same time threatening the "sex-based rights" of (cis, [episex](! "not intersex")) women.